mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 }
 ```
 Sometimes, when it is necessary to perform many complex actions in order to initialize a static field, special language
 constructions are used.
-They are called as "static initialization blocks", which are similar to [initialization blocks](#initializers)
+They are called as "static initialization blocks", which are similar to [initialization blocks](#initializers).
 ```
 package com.example;